tgdwyer/tgdwyer.github.io/_chapters/haskell1.md

 > "hello"

-Note that we created tuples in JavaScript using `[]` -- actually they were fixed-length arrays, don't confuse them for Haskell lists or tuples.
+Note that we created tuples in JavaScript using `[]` -- actually they were fixed-length arrays, don’t confuse them for Haskell lists or tuples.
 </div>

 ## Lazy by Default